nijikokun/antiscroll/README.md

-# Antiscroll: cross-browser native OSX Lion scrollbars
+# Antiscroll - Cross-Browser OSX Lion Scrollbars

+This is an actively maintained fork, it appears the original has been deserted.

+---

 Antiscroll fixes a fundamental problem JavaScript UI developers commonly face: how do I customize scrollbars so that they get out of the way (for example, for